enkidevs/curriculum/react/intermediary/hooks-i/state-variables.md

 }
 ```

 Although nesting state is useful in some cases, let's see what happens when we want to change the `pos` state.
 Assuming that the screen size does not change, we only want to modify the `x` and `y` values.
-In a class component, `this.setState` merges the updated fields into the object, but in a functional component we have to manually do the merge:
+In a class component, `this.setState` merges the updated fields into the object, but in a function component we have to manually do the merge:

 ```js
 function Char() {